Are There Natural Treatments for RA?

-Visualization: Visualization can help reduce stress and pain.
-With this exercise, you close your eyes, breathe deeply, and imagine that you're in a quiet, peaceful place.
-Using visualization during stressful times can be soothing and refreshing.
+Visualization: This can help reduce stress and pain.
+With this exercise, you close your eyes, breathe deeply, and picture yourself in a quiet, peaceful place.

 Meditation: This technique can be as simple as focusing on your breathing and just noticing each inhale and exhale.
 It doesn’t require any spiritual beliefs, and it’s not about being super-calm.
 Anyone can do it, and only a few minutes can make a difference.
 Your mind will almost certainly wander.
 That’s OK.
 Just return your attention to your breath, or whatever else you choose to focus on.

 Tai chi: This slow, gentle martial art is easy on your joints.
 It can help with flexibility and strength, too.

 Acupuncture: This traditional form of Chinese medicine uses super-fine needles to stimulate energy pathways called "meridians" in the body to correct imbalances of energy, or "qi."